 HER2 targeted therapy

-- Ado-trastuzumab emtansine or T-DM1 is approved for the treatment of metastatic breast cancer for patients who have previously received trastuzumab and chemotherapy with either paclitaxel or docetaxel.
-T-DM1 is made up of trastuzumab linked to a type of chemotherapy.
-Research shows that treatment with this drug caused fewer side effects and controlled tumor growth better than the combination of lapatinib and the capecitabine.
-T-DM1 is given by vein every three weeks.
-Studies are now testing T-DM1 as a treatment for early-stage breast cancer
+Ado-trastuzumab emtansine or T-DM1(Kadcyla) is approved for the treatment of metastatic breast cancer for patients who have previously received trastuzumab and chemotherapy with either paclitaxel or docetaxel.
+T-DM1 is one medication that is a combination of trastuzumab linked to a type of chemotherapy.
+This allows the drug to deliver chemotherapy into the cancer cell while lessening the chemotherapy received by healthy cells.
+T-DM1 is given by vein every 3 weeks.
+Studies are now testing T-DM1 as a treatment for early-stage breast cancer.

 Getting care for symptoms and side effects

 Cancer and its treatment cause symptoms and side effects.
 In addition to treatment to slow, stop, or eliminate the cancer, an important part of cancer care is relieving a person’s symptoms and side effects.
 This approach is called supportive or palliative care, and it includes supporting the patient with his or her physical, emotional, and social needs.

 Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
 Any person, regardless of age or type and stage of cancer, may receive palliative care.
 It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the cancer and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.